 The refugee camps began opening in the 1980s, making the refugee situation in Thailand one of the longest running of it's kind in the world.
 Most official refugees are not warranted to leave their camps, while others are permitted little or no mobility from their villages.
 Despite their difficult situation, thousands of displaced individuals from Myanmar quietly prevail, resolutely going about their daily lives.

-I first became interested the Thailand-Myanmar border conflict and refugee situation while I was a university student, volunteering at the Baan Unrak Children’s Village in Sangkhlaburi, Thailand.
+I first became interested the conflicts along the Thailand-Myanmar border while I was a university student, volunteering at the Baan Unrak Children’s Village in Sangkhlaburi, Thailand.
 I taught an English class to both a group of mothers and a group of teenage boys from Myanmar.
 They lived and studied at the orphanage, in exchange for doing cooking and maintenance work.

 Many years later as a professional photographer I returned to Thailand and this time volunteered at the Ban Nai Soi Community Centre, a school and home for youth refugees from Myanmar.
 In addition to teaching, I was able to travel home with many of the students, visiting their families in neighbouring communities and camps in rural areas of Northern Thailand.
 I then independently travelled along the Thai-Myanmar border visiting villages, schools, hospitals and orphanages.